SimonJPegg/scoozie/README.md

 Further examples can be seen in the `WorkflowTestRunnerSpec` class.
 This class takes constructor aguments to specify the names of actions to fail, or to use on decision points.

 ### Exposed traits
-The `GeneratedCoordinator` and `GeneratedWorkflow` traits are exposed for clients of this library to implement and are the suggested method of use.
+The `ScoozieCoordinator` and `ScoozieWorkflow` traits are exposed for clients of this library to implement and are the suggested method of use.
 They expose methods for saving both the generated workflows and their respective properties.
 Files generated via these traits will be named:

 * `workflow.xml`
 * `coordinator.xml`